visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 * Purpose: Holds Python code to be executed each time VisIt_ is launched.
 * Written: Whenever user hits the **Update Macros** button in the :ref:`Command Window <Command_Line_Window>`.
-* Read: on VisIt_ startup of the CLI.
+* Read: On VisIt_ startup of the CLI.
 * Format: Python source code.
 However, there is no ``.py`` file extension in the file name.